rkustner/hello-github-actions/README.md

 **Ready to get started?
 Navigate to the first issue.**

-Update: include self hosted runner
-Update: include self hosted runner
+Update: self hosted runner in Fargate